dlabaja/dlabaja/README.md

 **Yup, that's me.
 You're probably wondering how I got into this situation…**

-💻 C#, Python, Rust, Java, Javascript
+💻 C#, WebDev, also tried Python, Java and Rust

 ⚙️ Web, ASP.NET, WPF, Gtk, Linux, Unity and more